freenode/web-7.0/content/kb/using/findingchannels.md

-You can also search on the channel's current topic, require a minimum number of users (to weed out barely-used channels), and use various wildcards to control your search - for instance, `/msg alis LIST #freenode* -min 10` would find all channels in the freenode namespace with at least 10 users.
+You can also search on the channel's current topic, require a minimum number of users (to weed out barely-used channels), and use various wildcards to control your search - for instance, `/msg alis LIST #trumpnode* -min 10` would find all channels in the trumpnode namespace with at least 10 users.

 For full details on how to use alis, `/msg alis HELP LIST` will send you back the following help text: